Upgrading Old Home Electrical Wiring

 A Solution When You Need to Install Surface Electrical Wiring is to use a Surface Conduit.

 - One consideration when upgrading older home electrical wiring would be to use Wiremold short box extensions and run Wiremold surface raceway electrical conduit between the devices to install the wires.

-- Another possibility is to fur out the concrete walls and each electrical device box the same depth and install the wiring to the devices.
+- Another possibility is to fir out the concrete walls and each electrical device box the same depth and install the wiring to the devices.

 - When basements are converted to an occupied space the walls are usually furred out to allow for the electrical wiring to be installed.

-- Also, check with your local building department as ask them what is acceptable in your location.
+- Be sure to check with your local building department as ask them what is acceptable in your location.